-It took him two years, spent between self-doubt and some really hard work on his new drumkit, but Allen made his brave return to Def Leppard in 1986, in a tour culminated at the Monster of Rock festival.
+It took him two years, spent between self-doubt and some really hard work on his new drumkit, but Allen made his brave return to Def Leppard in 1986, in a tour that culminated at the Monster of Rock festival.

-His return into the legendary rock band was just the beginning of a new series of endeavors that led him to create art and communities around what seemed to have been his major setback in life.
+His return to the legendary rock band was just the beginning of a new series of endeavors that led him to create art and communities around what seemed to have been his major setback in life.

 A new approach

 As we can read on Rick’s official website, playing drums is now a sort of spiritual activity for him.
 It is an active meditation, during which the musician can connect the body, the mind, and the spirit.

 This new point of view led Allen to pursue many more activities, in the fields of music, art, and solidarity.